Wing Chun Training Without a Partner

 Training Alone vs Learning Alone

-This week I talk about a question I get asked often, “which videos (or learning material) do you recommend to LEARN Wing Chun?”
+I get asked often, “Which videos (or learning material) do you recommend to LEARN Wing Chun?”

 My answer has always been, “Find a Wing Chun school first.”
 It’s more practical because you’re learning with proper instruction and you have a class full of people to practice with.